confirmationbias616/weather_db/README.md

 ###### Primary Goal:
 * Predict tomorrow's high with as much accuracy as possible.
+[Check out our progress!](https://app.klipfolio.com/published/dcdee1e03d96198ac7b9d659ae29357a/accuracy-improvements)
  * A real success would be to have the lowest RMSE between predicted and recorded highs out of all tracked forecasters.